- Last updated on .

 At the beginning of the 20th century, the wine production in the Herault was devastated by a slump in sales combined with disease affecting the vines.
 Thousands of small scale wine producers revolted due to the deprivation caused, but this revolt was suppressed very harshly by the government of Georges Clemenceau.
 In 1956 a damaging frost also wiped out virtually all of the olive trees in the region.

-Today, the Herault department has one of the highest levels of unemployment in France.
-This is perhaps not all that it seems because many of the jobs in the department are seasonal: either in the tourism industry or in agriculture.
+Today, the Herault department has a rapidly expanding population.
+Since the 1960s, the population of Herault has nearly doubled to 1.16 million.
 During the second half of the 20th century the Montpellier area underwent one of the most rapid population increases experienced anywhere in France and today it remains the most popular city in France for people to move to.

 Tourist attractions in the Herault department, France